darksideoftheshmoo/cellID-linux/README.md

 This branch has removed the glib dependency, **it has not been thoroughly tested**.

-This branch outputs BF tiff files with blank background and cell boundary pixel intensities corresponding to CellID. **It has not been thoroughly tested**.
+This branch outputs BF tiff files with blank background and cell boundary pixel intensities proportional to each cellID, following this relationship: `cellID = 65535 - boundary_intensity - 1` (see image 1 at the end of the readme).
+This option is enabled by default. **It has not been thoroughly tested**.

-This branch outputs BF tiff files with blank background and cell interior pixel intensities corresponding to CellID. **It has not been thoroughly tested**.
+This branch outputs BF tiff files with blank background and cell interior pixel intensities proportional to each cellID, following this relationship: `cellID = 65535 - boundary_intensity - 1`. **It has not been thoroughly tested**.
+To enable this feature, call cell with option `-i`.

-The cell boundary pixel *should* correspond to the cellid according to this formula: `CellID = 65535 - pixel_intensity`.

 Labeling of cells is disabled by default, enable by including the `-l` in your command options.
+This will add cellID numbers to the cells, with maximum pixel intensity.

+Another way of getting the boundary and interior points is with the `-m` option.
+This makes cell create a new output file with a table of x/y coorinates for all cell boundary and interior pixel (each identified with cellID, t.frame, flag, and "pixtype").

 ## Credits